BIOP/ijp-imagetoatlas/index.md

   Your browser does not support the video tag.
 </video>

-Aligning Big Brains & Atlases or ABBA for short, is a Fiji plugin which allows to register adult mouse brain serial sections to several atlases, in coronal, sagittal and horizontal orientations.
+Aligning Big Brains & Atlases or ABBA for short, is a Fiji plugin which allows to register serial sections to several atlases, in coronal, sagittal and horizontal orientations.

 It uses [BigDataViewer](https://imagej.net/plugins/bdv/index) and [BigWarp](https://imagej.net/plugins/bigwarp) for the display and on-the-fly computation of spline-transformed multiresolution images (typical output of Whole Slide Imaging).